 It's as if my constant reflections and observations inevitably return me to the same cache of creative obsessions.
 Certain themes, experiences, materials, and even shapes, nudge their way back into my mobius strip of a thought process to become the urge to make something.

 Building or assembling as a method of working fits perfectly with the way that I develop an idea.
 This typically finds me cutting, gluing, nailing, or stenciling shapes onto the chosen surface.
 I progress one shape at a time and one color at a time--playing color off of color, sometimes abstract off of figurative, and possibly technique off of technique.

-My process for each piece takes me from simple through complex and out the other side to complex-yet-still-simple.
-I start with a very basic concept which could be a gesture, a specific shape, or a color relationship.
-My decisions along the way result in removing things that dilute my excitement for the original idea, as well as recovering from any experimental detours gone wrong.
+Each piece takes me from simple through complex and out the other side to complex-yet-still-simple.
+My decisions along the way result in removing anything that dilutes my excitement for the original idea, as well as recovering from any experimental detours gone wrong.